r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 Similar installation instructions should work on other systems running on 64-bit Intel.
-The `Vagrantfile` script has hard-coded path for the user's RSA key, which may need to be changed e.g. on Windows host.
+The `Vagrantfile` script has hard-coded path for the user's RSA key, which may need to be changed e.g. on a Windows host.
 Also, after small adaptations, this should work with other virtualization software than VirtualBox (e.g. VMWare, Hyper-V, Parallels).
 A different Windows VM may require bigger changes.